k-cab/cabjamie-middleman/source/webbuddy/store/index.md

 # We're preparing the store.

-We'll be on the Mac and iOS app stores soon.
+Coming to the Mac and iOS app stores soon.
+Android, Windows and web versions will follow after that.

-Would you like to hear when it's ready?
+Wanna hear about us when it's ready?

 [Your email address]

 [checkbox: Also subscribe me to the Big Bear Labs newsletter.
 Low volume.]

+[preview]

 [Return to previous]